Geeks in Phoenix

 Clean up your Windows 10 computer using the Storage feature

 Have you ever gotten a low disk space warning on your Windows 10 computer?
 Do you wish you could quickly and easily clean up the unwanted temporary files and the recycle bin?
-If so, look no further than the Storage feature inside of Windows 10.
+If so, look no further than the Storage feature inside Windows 10.

 Clean up your Windows 10 computer using the Storage options